lightspeedwp/to-search/readme.txt

 If you get stuck, you can ask for help in the [to Search plugin forum](https://wordpress.org/support/plugin/to-search).
 For help with premium add-ons from LightSpeed, use [our contact page](https://www.lsdev.biz/contact-us/) = Will the to Search plugin work with my theme
-Yes; the to Search plugin will work with any theme, but may require some styling to make it match nicely.
+No; the to Search plugin will not work with any theme, it requires LSX Theme to make it match nicely.
 Please see our [codex](https://www.lsdev.biz/documentation/to/) for help.
 If you're looking for a theme with built in to Team plugin integration we recommend [to Theme](https://www.lsdev.biz/product/to-wordpress-theme/).
 = Where can I report bugs or contribute to the project? = Bugs can be reported either in our support forum or preferably on the [to Search GitHub repository](https://github.com/lightspeeddevelopment/to/issues).
 = The to Search plugin is awesome!
 Can I contribute? =